 - Course achievements: key points your students should learn during the course;

-- Target students: you can put the class name or grade here.
+- Target students: you can put the class name or study year here.

 Lastly, in the pricing section, select the Free option to allow your students to start learning.